 Children should be taught about the sharp biting end and the blunt kicking end of horses, ponies, and donkeys, the sideways and backward kicking of cattle, the head butting of all stock, and the standing on feet!
 It's all too easy for accidents to happen, particularly when the sudden movements and squeals of excitement from excited young visitors can make even the quietest farm pets edgy.

 There are some diseases that can spread from farm animals to humans, and children are particularly at risk.
 The animals most likely to spread disease are those that show signs of ill-health, for example, animals with:

 - diarrhoea (salmonellosis, colibacillosis etc)

 - signs of recent abortion (yersiniosis, salmonellosis, etc)

 Take particular care with hand-reared animals that have diarrhoea.

 The main precaution for those handling farm animals is to avoid putting anything near their mouth that has been directly or indirectly in contact with the animals.
-Clothing, boots and utensils can also be contaminated.
-Most people know to wash their hands before eating, but they should also wash hands before smoking ….. or biting their nails!.
+Clothing, boots, and utensils can also be contaminated.
+Most people know to wash their hands before eating, but they should also wash their hands before smoking ….. or biting their nails!.

 Spread the net

-If you are interested in inviting more young visitors to your farm, you could contact your local primary and intermediate schools, your regional SPCA and children's community groups.
+If you are interested in inviting more young visitors to your farm, you could contact your local primary and intermediate schools, your regional SPCA, and children's community groups.
 Then you can look forward to giving some town youngsters an experience they won't forget…. and you might even enjoy it too.